 - Measuring how functional trait composition influences ecosystem functioning by measuring CO2-flux within and across plant communities.

-The course is aimed at graduate students – both MSc and PhD – and will give an introduction to trait-based ecology.
-Participants will work with international instructors and in teams and focus on data collection in the field in order to address a specific research question.
-You will gain experience in measuring plant functional traits and will learn standard protocols and several methods.
-You will learn about the structure and analysis of trait data, as well as having the opportunity to analyse and interpret such data yourself.
-You will become familiar with taking measurements using ecophsyiological equipment including the LiCor 6400 and LiCor 7500.
+The course was aimed at graduate students – both MSc and PhD – and gave an introduction to trait-based ecology.
+Participants worked with international instructors and in teams and focussed on data collection in the field in order to address a specific research question.
+They gained experience in measuring plant functional traits and learnt standard protocols and several methods.
+They also learnt about the structure and analysis of trait data, had the opportunity to analyse and interpret such data, and became familiar with taking measurements using ecophsyiological equipment including the LiCor 6400 and LiCor 7500.